In-Context Learning Dynamics with Random Binary Sequences: Results

-For brevity, in the following sections we primarily analyze the behavior of \texttt{text-davinci-003}, referring to it simply as `GPT-3.5', and GPT models including this and more recent LLMs, as `GPT-3.5+'.
-Our cross-LLM analysis shows that \texttt{text-davinci-003} is controllable with $P(\mathtt{Tails})$, with a bias towards $\overline{y} = .50$ and higher variance in sequence means (though lower variance than a true Bernoulli process).
-Both versions of ChatGPT we analyze (versions \texttt{gpt-3.5-turbo-0301} and \texttt{0613}) demonstrate similar behavior for $P(\mathtt{Tails}) < 50\%$, but behave erratically with higher $P(\mathtt{Tails})$ and the majority of sequences $y$ converge to repeating `$\mathtt{Tails}$'.
-Both versions of GPT-4 show stable, controllable subjective randomness behavior, where sequence means $\overline{y}$ closely follow the specified $P(\mathtt{Tails})$, but have even lower variances than sequences generated by \texttt{text-davinci-003}.
-Earlier models do not show subjective randomness behavior, with \texttt{text-davinci-002} and \texttt{text-davinci-001} being heavily biased and uncontrollable, and \texttt{text-curie-001} generates sequences with $\overline{y} = .50$ regardless of $P(\mathtt{Tails})$.
-Also see Appendix~\ref{appendix:llm-bias}.
+For brevity, in the following sections we primarily analyze the behavior of \texttt{text-davinci-003}, referring to it simply as `GPT-3.5' and including subsequent OpenAI GPT models (`gpt-3.5-turbo`, `gpt-4`) as `GPT-3.5+'.
+In App.~\ref{appendix:open-source} we show similar results with open-source LLMs.
+Our cross-LLM analysis shows that \texttt{text-davinci-003} is controllable with $p(\mathtt{Tails})$, with a bias towards $\overline{y} = .50$ and higher variance in sequence means (though lower variance than a Bernoulli process).
+Both versions of ChatGPT we analyze (versions \texttt{gpt-3.5-turbo-0301} and \texttt{0613}) demonstrate similar behavior for $p(\mathtt{Tails}) < .5$, but behave erratically with higher $P(\mathtt{Tails})$ and the majority of sequences $y$ converge to repeating `$\mathtt{Tails}$'.
+Both versions of GPT-4 show stable, controllable subjective randomness behavior, where sequence means $\overline{y}$ closely follow the specified $p(\mathtt{Tails})$, but have even lower variances than sequences generated by \texttt{text-davinci-003}.
+Earlier models do not show subjective randomness behavior, with \texttt{text-davinci-002} and \texttt{text-davinci-001} being heavily biased and uncontrollable, and \texttt{text-curie-001} generates sequences with $\overline{y} = .50$ regardless of $p(\mathtt{Tails})$.
+Also see App.~\ref{appendix:llm-bias}.